LLM+KG@VLDB'24 Workshop Summary: Industrial Invited Talk

 \section{Industrial Invited Talk}

-Siwei Gu and Yihang Yu from NebulaGraph delivered an inspiring invited industrial talk and a hands-on-demonstration on GraphRAG \cite{graphrag}.
-NebulaGraph (\url{https://github.com/vesoft-inc/nebula}) is a cloud-native, open-source, distributed graph database, capable of handling large-scale graphs having trillions of nodes and edges, with milliseconds latency.
-NebulaGraph has over 3000 user adaptations globally, and is used by Meituan, WeChat, and Snapchat, among others.

-\spara{Integrating GenAI with Graph: Innovations and Insights from NebulaGraph.} Retrieval-Augmented Generation (RAG) is a technique to optimize the output of an LLM so that it references an authoritative, up-to-date knowledge base outside of its training corpus before generating a response.
+Siwei Gu and Yihang Yu from NebulaGraph \cite{nebula} delivered an inspiring industrial talk on GraphRAG \cite{graphrag}, i.e., \textbf{Integrating GenAI with Graph: Innovations and Insights from NebulaGraph}.
+RAG is a technique to optimize the output of an LLM so that it references an authoritative, up-to-date KB outside of its training corpus before generating a response.
 Given a user's query, the classic RAG approach uses vector similarity to retrieve semantically similar matches.
-It also builds offline indexes over embedding vectors to speed-up online retrieval.
-However, the conventional RAG suffers from the following limitations.

-$\bullet$ {\bf Needle in a Haystack.} In conventional RAG, a large external knowledge base is divided into chunks and each chunk is converted into a vector.
-Queries are matched against chunks for similar contexts.
-However, such partitioning can dilute critical information across multiple segments, making it harder to capture the complete context.
-Splitting contents also makes it challenging to retrieve fine-grained, fragmented knowledge.

-$\bullet$ {\bf Connecting the Dots.} Linearly isolating large chunks of knowledge can lead to losing global context/ inter-relationships.
-Connection-oriented retrieval (e.g., join and multi-hop queries) can be challenging when the context is spread across multiple sources.
+It also builds offline indexes over embedding vectors to speed-up online retrieval, but partitioning knowledge across chunks can lose global context/ inter-relationships.
+Connection-oriented retrieval (e.g., join and multi-hop queries) as well as addressing broad, global questions that require synthesizing insights from the entire data can be challenging when the context is spread over multiple chunks.